warrior-cultures-and-training

 The Samurai Code and Tea: Bushido in the Tearoom

-- Harmony (wa): The tea gathering required perfect cooperation between host and guest, reflecting the ideal of social harmony within a lord’s domain.
+- Harmony (wa): The tea gathering required perfect cooperation between host and guest, reflecting the ideal of social harmony within a lord's domain.
+Even the placement of the charcoal and the arrangement of flowers had to align with the season and the mood of the gathering.

 - Respect (kei): Deep bows, careful handling of utensils, and humble language taught warriors to show deference regardless of rank.
+In the tearoom, a powerful daimyo would bow to a lowly merchant if the latter was the host.

-- Purity (sei): The cleansing of utensils and the ritual washing of hands and mouth symbolized the warrior’s quest for moral clarity.
+- Purity (sei): The cleansing of utensils and the ritual washing of hands and mouth symbolized the warrior's quest for moral clarity.
+Before entering the tearoom, samurai had to empty their minds of worldly concerns, including the politics of war.

 - Tranquility (jaku): Achieving a calm mind amidst chaos was directly applicable to combat strategy and governance.
+The Zen concept of mushin (no-mind) found its clearest expression in the tea room, where every action was performed with total presence.

 "Chanoyu is the art of performing the act of drinking tea with the genuine simplicity of nature.
 When a samurai enters the tearoom, he must leave his sword at the door, but he carries his spirit inside." – Attributed to Sen no Rikyū